cran/packageRank/README.md

 (e.g., they’re not posted on time), both [‘cranlogs’](https://CRAN.R-project.org/package=cranlogs) and [‘packageRank’](https://CRAN.R-project.org/package=packageRank) will be affected.
-Here, depending on the function you’ll see things like an unexpected zero count(s) for your package(s) (actually, it’s zero downloads for all of CRAN), data from “yesterday”, or a “Log is not (yet) on the server” error message.
+Here, you’ll see things like an unexpected zero count(s) for your package(s) (actually, it’ll be zero downloads for all of [CRAN](https://cran.r-project.org/)), data from “yesterday”, or a “Log is not (yet) on the server” error message.

+    'cranlogs' --> packageRank::cranDownloads()

-If there’s a problem with [‘cranlogs’](https://CRAN.R-project.org/package=cranlogs) but not with the [logs](http://cran-logs.rstudio.com/), only packageRank::cranDownalods() will be affected (the zero downloads problem).
-All the other [‘packageRank’](https://CRAN.R-project.org/package=packageRank) functions should work since they directly access the logs.
+If there’s a problem with [‘cranlogs’](https://CRAN.R-project.org/package=cranlogs) but not with the [logs](http://cran-logs.rstudio.com/), only `packageRank::cranDownalods()` will be affected (the zero downloads problem).
+All the other [‘packageRank’](https://CRAN.R-project.org/package=packageRank) functions should work since they directly access the logs or other sources.

-Usually, these errors resolve themselves the next time the underlying scripts are run (typically “tomorrow”, if not sooner).
+Usually, these errors resolve themselves when the underlying scripts are run (“tomorrow”, if not sooner).
+For more details, see the “time zones and `logInfo()`” section in [V Notes](#v---notes).

 ### I - computing package download counts